Personal Loans

 What are funeral loans, and how do they work?

 Funeral loans are usually unsecured personal loans.
 You get a lump sum of money up front when your loan is approved, and you repay it in equal monthly payments, usually over 2–5 years.
 There are typically very few restrictions on how you can use a personal loan.
-Once you receive the money, you can use it to cover expected or unexpected expenses, including final arrangements for a loved one.
+Once you receive the money, you could use it to cover expected or unexpected expenses, including final arrangements for a loved one.

 Most people apply for funeral loans online, although you could also apply with your lender in person or over the phone if you’re more comfortable doing it that way.
 The lender will check your credit report and verify your income to decide how much you can borrow and what the interest rate on your loan will be.